 Don’t ever let the devil use fear and guilt to hold you down.
 Arm yourself with the word of God, and effectively use it.

-God Does not Just Forgive, He Gives Power Over Sin
+God Doesn’t Just Forgive those Bad Sins, He Gives Power Over Sin

 It is important that I tell you that God’s grace is not just limited to forgiving you of your sins.